 Herd immunity is when most of a population is immune to an infectious disease, thus providing indirect protection to people who aren't immune to the disease.

 Vaccines are the best tactic for creating herd immunity.
-Even if the majority of the population has had an infectious disease, if there is no vaccine, the disease can still be transmitted among children who haven't yet been exposed to the virus and people who are immunocompromised.
+Even if the majority of the population has had an infectious disease and/or vaccinated, the disease can still be transmitted among children who haven't yet been exposed to the virus and people who are immunocompromised.

 Coronavirus Antibody Tests